shubh24/shubh24.github.com/_posts/2017-09-10-Predicting web traffic on Wikipedia | Live Kaggle Competition.md

  - XGBoost not generalizing well to unknown ranges, as specified before.
  - Since i was exploding the dataframe to long-formatting, the number of rows went upto 26 million, if i considered just the last six months data!
 This was one of the tradeoffs, giving up older data in lieu of RAM limitations.
  - As i mentioned earlier, calculating the rolling statistics for days up ahead in the test dataset isn't possible.
 I tried leaving them as NA, but this bloated the predictions a lot(since the model hadn't seen NA in training).
-Finally, i stuck with using the last available(by date) legitimate rolling statistic.
+Finally, i stuck with forward-filling on the rolling statistic.
  - Built a complex pipeline, debugging was a nightmare! i still can't figure out an easier methodology, tradeoffs :)
  - My noob mistake -- considering a shallow copy of a dataframe as a deep copy.
 Couldn't figure out this bug, for the life of me!